fablabnk/HagiwoMixer/README.md

 ## Placing Components

 There are tools available purely for doing front panel design, such as [Front Panel Designer](https://www.frontpanelexpress.com/front-panel-designer) and [Synth Panels Designer](https://cdm.link/2020/07/synth-panels-designer-makes-diy-panels-free/).
-These could help to define the ideal component placement in future,but this time round I just placed by hand using the main board height as the core constraint.
+These could help to define the ideal component placement in future, but this time round I just placed by hand using the main board height as the core constraint.

 Key points:
 - Placement was done within the bounds of the main board template